nju-websoft/BootEA/README.md

 * Numpy
 * Graph-tool or igraph or NetworkX

+If you fail to install Graph-tool, we suggest you to set "self.heuristic = False" in param.py, which allows BootEA to run using igraph rather than Graph-tool.
+If you have trouble installing igraph, you can use NetworkX by modifying the code of line 186-189 in train_bp.py and replacing "mwgm_graph_tool" and "mwgm_igraph" with "mwgm_networkx".
+Note that, igraph and NetworkX are much slower than Graph-tool!

 > If you have any difficulty or question in running code and reproducing expriment results, please email to zqsun.nju@gmail.com and whu@nju.edu.cn.

 ## Citation